christianahsasona/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22. script that displays all users and their home directories, sorted by users.

-Based on the the /etc/passwd file
+23.  command that finds all empty files and directories in the current directory and all sub-directories.

+Only the names of the files and directories should be displayed (not the entire path) Hidden files should be listed
+One file name per line
+The listing should end with a new line